moshe13269/ParaSeedBench/README.md

 You may change only `output_dir` before starting a new run, including to an absolute mounted-drive path.
 The output location is excluded from experimental identity.
-Do not edit prompts, seeds, model settings, revisions, thresholds, or source files during a run.
+Do not edit prompts, seeds,  settings, revisions, thresholds, or source files during a run.

 ## Restart after interruption or power loss